HariSekhon/Knowledge-Base/mkdocs.md

 Markdown is expected in top-level `docs/` dir, with `docs/index.md` being the home page.

+## MkDocs Brittleness

+Some things that render fine in Markdown break in MKDocs:

 - bare URLs are links on GitHub READMEs but not in MKDocs generated pages
   - Enclose them in `<` and `>` to make sure they become links
+- a stray backtick on a triple backticks code block, such as a quadruple backticks closing will break formatting in MKDocs but work fine in [IntelliJ](intellij.md) local rendering

 ### Install